oracle-livelabs/developer/dev-ai-app-dev-hightech/local-tenancy/local-tenancy.md

         </copy
     ````

-    This will start the application locally, using both your Autonomous Database and OCI GenAI services.
+    This will start the application locally, using both your Autonomous AI Database and OCI GenAI services.

 ## Troubleshooting